woonsan/hippo7-rproxy-nodejs/README.md

   Based on the 'mappings' array object, the 'rproxy.js' will do reverse proxying for each target.
   In the above default example mappings, there are two mappings defined.

-  The first mapping checks if the request path starts with '/cms/' (e.g., http://localhost:8080/cms/...).
+  The first mapping checks if the request path is just '/cms' or starts with '/cms/' (e.g., http://localhost:8080/cms/...).
-  If the request path starts with '/cms/', then it routes the request to the target, 'localhost:8080'.
+  If the request path is just '/cms' or starts with '/cms/', then it routes the request to the target, 'localhost:8080'.
   And, in this case, the request path doesn't change.
   So, the request path like '/cms/...', will be targeted to 'http://localhost:8080/cms/...'.